cole-group/QUBE-SOMD-paper/README.md

 ## BioSimSpace protocols and scripts used to generate the input files for FEP calculations.

+The following details the procedure for protein-ligand binding free energy calculations.
+A separate tutorial on hydration free energy calculations is provided in the directory HFE/.

 ## File Setup for Free Energy Calculations

 ### 01) Protein setup: